Heisenberg-UP/HomeLab-motd/README.md

 ```bash
 text="HomeLab" # Server name
 ```
-5.a) Edit the 97-overlay-services file to check for the status of your services, and then print those services along with their status.
-To accomplish this you need to alter the variables
-     to look up the services you are hosting or monitoring.
+5.a Edit the 97-overlay-services file to check and print the status of your services.
+To accomplish this you need to alter the variables to look up the services you are hosting or monitoring.
 ```bash
 SAMBA="$(sudo systemctl status smbd | awk '/Active:/ {print $2}')" # Find out service status
 samba=$(print_status $SAMBA)
 ```
-5.b) You will also need to change the echo commands to print your correct service name in the 97-overlay-service file.
+5.b You will also need to change the echo commands to print your correct service name in the 97-overlay-service file.
 ```bash
 echo "\033[1;35m*\033[0m \033[1;32mSamba\033[0m:\t\t$samba" # Samba service
 ```